Paouky/paouky-docs/docs/index.md

 </p>
 </br>

-Grin aims to serve as digital cash, providing electronic transactions for all, without censorship or restrictions.
+Simple, privacy-focused, scalable Mimblewimble chain implementation.

-As a minimal implementation of the Mimblewimble protocol, it offers extremely good privacy, scalability and fungibility.
+Grin aims to serve as digital cash.
+To provide electronic transactions for all, without censorship or restrictions.

 ## Principles